11 secrets I learned about living after losing

 2. Meet new people.

-Hubby and I had planned to hike in the Swiss Alps, but we ran out of time.
+Gary and I had planned to hike in the Swiss Alps, but we ran out of time.
 A year after he died, I signed up for a walking tour of Switzerland with 23 fabulous crazy preposterous fun witty unstoppable new friends.
 And with each new acquaintance, my life is enriched.

 3. Try new things.